Unidata/tds/docs/src/public/userguide/pages/tds_tutorial/production/RestrictAccessToTds.md

 For subsequent requests by the same client, no authentication is needed as long as the session remains valid.

 The default TDS configuration uses [Digest authentication](/digested_passwords.html).
-By modifying the TDS deployment descriptor (`web.xml`) file, the server administrator can require that authentication be done differently, for example require TLS/SSL.
+By modifying the TDS deployment descriptor (`web.xml`) file, the server administrator can require that authentication be done differently, (e.g., require TLS/SSL).
 You can also plug in your own Authentication.

 {%include warning.html content="
 Changes to the TDS `web.xml` must be **manually** propagated to new versions of the TDS when upgrading.
 " %}

-#### Client communication with the TDS
+### Client Communication With The TDS

 To access any restricted dataset that a TDS might serve, a client such as a browser, OPeNDAP enabled application, or WCS client, must be able to: